lerastromtsova/Malicious-Bot-Detection/README.md

 Detection of malicious bots spreading propaganda on Russian social media during the Russian-Ukrainian armed conflict 2022.

-This project is part of the Computer Science Master's thesis at the University of Passau.
+This project is part of the Computer Science Master's thesis at the University of Passau and HSE University.

 ## Coding principles
 Based on [Transforming Code into Scientific Contributions](https://www.frontiersin.org/articles/10.3389/fninf.2017.00069/full#:~:text=Scientific%20code%20is%20different%20from,are%20often%20overlooked%20in%20practice.).